 Visit our policies page for more information.

 B.B.
 Osler (1839-1901), lawyer.
-Famous for helping to secure the conviction of Louis Riel, and founding the prominent law firm presently known as Osler, Hoskin & Harcourt.
+One of the most prominent lawers of his time; famous for founding the prominent law firm presently known as Osler, Hoskin & Harcourt.

 Sir Edmund Boyd Osler (1845-1924), businessman and politician.
 He was also President of the Dominion Bank, of the Toronto Board of Trade and of the Toronto Ferry Company, and in 1892 he ran unsuccessfully for Mayor of Toronto.
 He served from 1896 until 1917 as the Member of Parliament representing West Toronto.